Tapered Laser Diodes

 Operation Principle

 A tapered laser diode has a semiconductor chip design which is similar to that of a tapered amplifier diode.
 The most essential difference is that while laser operation is suppressed in a tapered amplifier by minimizing reflections from the end faces, a tapered laser diode exhibits such end reflections, so that it can lase without external optical feedback.
-The back side is typically equipped with a high reflectivity, while the reflectivity of the front face is relatively small.
+The backside is typically equipped with a high reflectivity, while the reflectivity of the front face is relatively small.
 One may also integrate a Bragg grating into the small waveguide region for selecting the emission wavelength and reducing the emission linewidth.

 In contrast to an ordinary broad area laser diode, where the width of the active region is constant along the whole length, a tapered laser diode exhibits substantial additional power losses for light getting back from the output side into the small waveguide.
 This is associated with the spatial filtering action which improves the beam quality.
-Some of the returning light might cause optical pumping of regions outside the small waveguide, which is unwanted; in order to prevent that, one may make that region absorbing with additional means (e.g. by applying a reverse bias voltage in that region), or include some additional trenches for eliminating such light.
+Some of the returning light might cause optical pumping of regions outside the small waveguide, which is unwanted; to prevent that, one may make that region absorbing with additional means (e.g. by applying a reverse bias voltage in that region), or include some additional trenches for eliminating such light.
 The mentioned additional filter loss does not necessarily have a strong impact on the power conversion efficiency, particularly if the front face reflectivity is small.
 The details of laser operation with mode filtering are complicated, and one requires sophisticated simulation models to analyze the details and optimize the device design.

 In the horizontal direction, the laser resonator of a tapered laser diode can be considered as an unstable resonator, having the characteristic property of high diffraction losses.